FyrbyAdditive/MacMailClauder/README.md

 I discovered there are limitations on what you can easily/quickly get into Claude Desktop.
 This is particularly relevant for attachments and things.
 However, attachment data is passed to Claude Desktop as text to get around this.

-This application has two components.
-A menu bar application for initial configuration, and a command line MCP server that runs from Claude.
-The MCP server inherits its permissions from Claude, which is why Claude needs Full Disk Access permissions.
+This application has two components:

+- A menu bar application for initial configuration
+- A command line MCP server that runs from Claude Desktop

+The MCP server inherits its permissions from Claude, which is why Claude needs Full Disk Access permissions, else it cannot read the mail databases.

+The menu bar configuration app also needs FDA, as it needs to query various databases to check the status of email accounts so you can control which accounts Claude has access to.

 There are better ways to do this but this is how it is for now.
 Note that after initial configuration, you do not need to run the menu bar app unless you want to.

 ## Requirements